How to buy the best Panasonic Lumix

 At the other end of the spectrum, an entry-level Lumix mirrorless camera can cost as little as £350, while high-end, professional models with 4K video recording and weather sealing will set you back more than £4,000.

 But one key advantage of mirrorless cameras over compact and bridge cameras is the ability to change the lens.
 Depending on your level of experience, you can save some money and buy a lower-cost entry-level lens, typically called a kit lens, and expand your lens library as your photography confidence grows.

 In addition to our independent lab testing, we also survey thousands of members each year to find out how long their cameras lasted, and, if they stopped working, what went wrong.
 This means we can tell you which brands are the most reliable, and which are the ones to avoid.

-According to our most recent brand-reliability data gathered from camera owners in 2017, Panasonic cameras are generally pretty reliable.
-That said, they’re still not as reliable as some rival brands.
+According to our most recent brand-reliability data gathered from camera owners in 2019, Panasonic cameras are generally pretty reliable.
+For two types of camera they came out on top as the most reliable brand.
+However, for the other camera type they’re still not as reliable as some rival brands.